 There are 3 alternatives to lifetime pet insurance and we summarise the key differences in the table below.
 Some providers also offer public liability pet insurance which protects you against legal action in the event that your dog bites somebody or damages property.
 Most pet insurance premiums offer this cover as standard, however, a public liability only policy does not cover your dog for any illness or injuries that it sustains.

-- Accident only pet insurance - the most basic pet insurance policy as it only covers your pet for accidental injuries.
+Accident-only pet insurance is the most basic pet insurance policy as it only covers your pet for accidental injuries.
 Your pet is not covered if it develops an illness.
+For more information read our article "Accident-only pet insurance explained".

 The below comparison table summarises the different types of pet insurance policies available